-Abscessed tooth is when the surrounding area of your tooth becomes infected and if left untreated, it can cause your tooth to fall out or worse, spread to other areas of your mouth.
-Luck for you, you don’t have to suffer from the constant throbbing tooth pain for long, as an easy solution to end your painful nightmare is to find a dentist.
+An abscessed tooth is when the surrounding area of your tooth becomes infected and if left untreated, it can cause your tooth to fall out or worse, spread to other areas of your mouth.
+Lucky for you, you don’t have to suffer from the constant throbbing tooth pain for long, as an easy solution to end your painful nightmare is to find a dentist.

 The Dentist Can Determine the Cause of Abscessed Tooth

-Your dentist can describe you the different causes that leads to abscessed tooth.
+Your dentist can describe to you the different causes that lead to an abscessed tooth.
 One of the most common causes of this dental problem is an untreated cavity, infected with bacteria.
 When bacteria spread to the adjacent tissue, it creates an abscess.

 Identifying the Symptoms and Signs of an Abscessed Tooth

-Even though intense pain is the most noticeable indication of an abscessed tooth, their other signs that you may help you identify if you have an abscessed tooth.
-The nine others signs to keep an eye out for include:
+Even though intense pain is the most noticeable indication of an abscessed tooth, other signs may help you identify if you have an abscessed tooth.
+The nine other signs to keep an eye out for include: